Saint Rose Philippine Duchesne

 Saint Rose Philippine Duchesne’s Story

-In a short time, Philippine was a superior and supervisor of the novitiate and a school.
-But her ambition, since hearing tales of missionary work in Louisiana as a little girl, was to go to America and work among the Indians.
+In a short time Rose was a superior and supervisor of the novitiate and a school.
+But since hearing tales of missionary work in Louisiana as a little girl, her ambition was to go to America and work among the Indians.
 At 49, she thought this would be her work.
 With four nuns, she spent 11 weeks at sea en route to New Orleans, and seven weeks more on the Mississippi to St. Louis.
 She then met one of the many disappointments of her life.
 The bishop had no place for them to live and work among Native Americans.
 Instead, he sent her to what she sadly called “the remotest village in the U.S.,” St. Charles, Missouri.
 With characteristic drive and courage, she founded the first free school for girls west of the Mississippi.

 It was a mistake.
-Though she was as hardy as any of the pioneer women in the wagons rolling west, cold and hunger drove them out—to Florissant, Missouri, where she founded the first Catholic Indian school, adding others in the territory.
+Though Rose was as hardy as any of the pioneer women in the wagons rolling west, cold and hunger drove them out—to Florissant, Missouri, where she founded the first Catholic Indian school, adding others in the territory.

 “In her first decade in America, Mother Duchesne suffered practically every hardship the frontier had to offer, except the threat of Indian massacre—poor lodging, shortages of food, drinking water, fuel and money, forest fires and blazing chimneys, the vagaries of the Missouri climate, cramped living quarters and the privation of all privacy, and the crude manners of children reared in rough surroundings and with only the slightest training in courtesy” (Louise Callan, R.S.C.J., Philippine Duchesne).

-Divine grace channeled her iron will and determination into humility and selflessness, and to a desire not to be made superior.
+Divine grace channeled Mother Duchesne’s iron will and determination into humility and selflessness, and to a desire not to be made superior.
 Still, even saints can get involved in silly situations.
 In an argument with her over a minor change in the sanctuary, a priest threatened to remove the tabernacle.
 She patiently let herself be criticized by younger nuns for not being progressive enough.
 For 31 years, she hewed to the line of a dauntless love and an unshakable observance of her religious vows.